 Dietary fibers are found naturally in plants.
 They’re the parts that don’t break down in your stomach and pass through your system pretty much intact.
-Fiber is separated into two main types: high-viscosity fibers (previously referred to as soluble fibers) and low-viscosity fibers (previously referred to as insoluble fibers).
-They’re both important, but they have different properties (how they react with water) and have a different effect on your body.
+Fiber is separated into two main types: “soluble” (or high-viscosity) and “insoluble” (or low-viscosity fibers).
+They’re both important, but they’re different in how they react with water and their effect on your body.

 - Dissolves in water and forms a viscous gel in the intestines which slows down digestion.